 That being said, there is one thing that might make one Al-Anon meeting different from another: the language it’s in.
 A vast majority of meetings are English-based, but a growing number of meetings in the U.S. occur in Spanish or other languages reflective of the nearby community.
 You can check with your local meeting group—on their website or by calling—to determine the meeting language.

-Whether you choose Al-Anon and decide to stick with it or not, you’ll be able to gather valuable literature, resources, tips and, even, people you can incorporate in your recovery network.
+Whether you choose Al-Anon and decide to stick with it or not, you’ll be able to gather valuable literature, resources, tips and can even incorporate others into your recovery network.

 If you or anyone you know struggles with alcohol addiction, you may also want to visit our directory of alcohol rehabilitation centers or call us at 800-772-8219 for more information on resources near you.